serd223/walked/README.md

 # walkEd
-Terminal file manager inspired by [Emacs](https://www.gnu.org/software/emacs/) [Dired](https://www.gnu.org/software/emacs/manual/html_node/emacs/Dired.html) as a concept. walkEd doesn't try to recreate Dired entirely.
+Terminal file manager inspired by [Emacs](https://www.gnu.org/software/emacs/) [Dired](https://www.gnu.org/software/emacs/manual/html_node/emacs/Dired.html) as a concept. `walkEd` doesn't try to recreate Dired entirely.
 I was just inspired by the general style of Dired from what I've seen (never used it).

+# Features
+`walkEd` is pretty simple, it can help you navigate through the filesystem and it can duplicate, copy, paste, remove and rename files.

 # Build Instructions
 ```